 Students engage in the study of various personality theories in the context of psycho-philosophical differences in personality.
 Personality development, assessment methods, theoretical application, integration and critical evaluation of each theory are analyzed.
-Application of theory to actual and hypothetical cases is expected throughout the course.
+Application of theory to actual and hypothetical cases is expected the process of the course.

 Prerequisite(s): PSYC2001 or PSYC2901.
-Offered at Charlotte, Miami, Providence, Providence CE 4.5 Quarter Credit Hours
+Offered at Charlotte, Miami, Providence, Providence CE